 It is possible that our Robert came to America with father Robert and brother James, because they were listed as inhabitants of this area when the Donegal Presbyterian Church was organized in 1721.
 (Evans, p.
 29) The church was built by the spring that flowed into the Little Chiques creek, and is still a functioning church today; its meeting house dating back to 1740.

 In 1722, West Conestoga township’s name was changed to Donegal by its Scots-Irish population.
-On the tax lists in 1724 for Donegal township only one Robert McFarland is listed.
+On the tax lists in 1722 for Donegal township only one Robert McFarland is listed.
 It is not known what happened to Robert Sr. or brother James.
-It has been speculated that the James McFarland who moved to Cumberland County in 1726 might be related, and indeed, DNA tests put them in the same lineage; however that James seems to have arrived separately and a few years after our Robert.
+It has been speculated that the James McFarland who moved to Cumberland County in 1726 might be related, and although they are distantly related, they are not the same lineage and that James seems to have arrived separately and a few years after our Robert.

 Robert McFarlan acquired legal title to 286 acres in Donegal township in 1739 after he had been living there for close to twenty years.
 His survey is found in patent Book A9, p.
 110; the acreage is described as being along the Schickaselungo Creek (Chiques Creek today).
 The name is derived from the Lanape indian word "chiquesalunga," meaning "place of crayfish."
 The Chiques Creek flows into the Susquehanna River at Marietta in Lancaster County.
 (See Notes section for the plat map.)

 The section of Chester County they lived in became Lancaster County in 1729, after Robert and his eldest son John, along with his neighbors petitioned for its creation.
 Having a new county created meant more representation in the colonial government.
 The Charter of Privileges, drawn up by William Penn in 1701, allowed each county to elect 4 members annually to the colonial legislative body.